TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

 .. _columns-inline-examples-symmetric-mm:

-Example “attributes on symmetric intermediate table”:
+Example "attributes on symmetric intermediate table":
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example combines two persons with each other – imagine they are
 married.
 One person on the first side is the husband, and one person
-on the other side is the wife (or generally “spouse” in the example
+on the other side is the wife (or generally "spouse" in the example
 below).
 Symmetric relations combine object of the same with each other
 and it does not depend, from which side someone is looking to the
 relation – so the husband knows it's wife and the wife also know it's